 All staff, volunteers and consultants of Kingsley House shall treat all information concerning children and families as highly confidential.
-Staff will not divulge any information directly or indirectly, to any other individual(s) or groups without parental consent.
-All health information and written documentation of discussions, telephone conversations, and meetings shall be kept in the Family Advocate's locked file cabinet at all times.
+Staff will not divulge any information directly or indirectly to any other individual(s) or groups without parental consent.
+All health information and written documentation of discussions, telephone conversations, and meetings shall be kept in the Family Advocate's locked file cabinet or the child's developmental folder at all times.
 Access to this file will be granted only to those persons who service the children and need to know specific information in order to properly provide services to the child and his/her family.